-For Java projects using Mayer for build or deployment, the Signal Sciences Java modules can be installed by adding the following to the
+For Java projects using Mayen for build or deployment, the Signal Sciences, Java modules can be installed by adding the following to the

-2. Update your application's web.xml with filter and filter-mapping entry.
+2. Update the web.xml file of your application with filter and filter-mapping entries.

-Add the following stanza to your application's deployment descriptor within the existing <web-app> </web-app> section.
-Note that the filter supports the use of either unix domain sockets or tcp sockets for the rpcServerURI parameter.
+The filter supports the use of either Unix domain sockets or TCP sockets for the rpcServerURI parameter.
 Ensure that the value specified here matches the address specified in your Agent configuration.
 Specify the value using the following formats based on socket type: